lqbilbo/Princeton-Algorithm-from-Robert-Sedgewick/README.md

 - application: farthest pair.
 Civen N points in the plane, find a pair of points with the largest Euclidean distance between them.

+# Lesson 5th mergesort

+## mergesort

+Basic plan.
+- Divide array into two havles.
+- Recursively sort each half.
+- Merge two halves.

+## bottom-up mergesort

+Basic plan.
+- Pass through array, merging subarrays of size 1.
+- Repeat for subarrays of size 2, 4, 8, 16..

+## sorting complexity

+Computational complexity.
+Framework to study efficientcy of algorithms for solving a particular problem X.

+Lower bound may not hold if the algorithm has information about:
+- The initial order of the input.
+- The distribution of key values.
+- The representation of the keys.

+## stability

+- insertion sort is stable.
+- selection sort is not stable.
+- shell sort is not stable.
+- merge sort is stable.